Ray Bourque: Captaincy, Stanley Cup appearances and Norris Trophy wins (1985–1996)

-In 1985, upon the retirement of Bruins' captain Terry O'Reilly to coach the club, Bourque and veteran Rick Middleton were named co-captains of the team, Middleton to wear the "C" during home games and Bourque for road games.
-Upon Middleton's retirement in 1988, Bourque became the team's sole captain, and retained the position for the remainder of his Bruins' tenure.
+Upon Rick Middleton's retirement in 1988, Bourque became the team's sole captain, and retained the position for the remainder of his Bruins' tenure.
 In so doing, he passed Dit Clapper as the longest-tenured Bruins' captain in history, as well as passing Alex Delvecchio of the Detroit Red Wings as the longest-serving team captain in NHL history, a mark since surpassed by Steve Yzerman of the Red Wings.
+That season Bourque missed 20 games with sprained ligaments in left knee, which he suffered when he collided with Michel Petit during a game on December 10, 1988, vs. the New York Rangers.
+Bourque was still selected as an NHL Second Team All-Star scoring 18 goals and 43 assists for 61 points.
+The Bruins were eliminated in the second round of the playoffs.